 (v) ‘Non-trading non-derivative financial assets measured at fair value through equity’, where debt instruments in that measurement category are not subject to impairment in accordance with the applicable accounting framework under GAAP based on BAD.

 Where IFRS or the relevant national GAAP based on BAD provide for the designation of commitments at fair value through profit and loss, the carrying amount of any asset resulting from that designation and measurement at fair value shall be reported in ‘Financial assets designated at fair value through profit or loss’ (IFRS) or ‘Non-trading non-derivative financial assets measured at fair value through profit or loss’ (national GAAP based on BAD).
-The carrying amount of any liability resulting from that designation shall not be reported in template F18.
+The carrying amount of any liability resulting from that designation shall not be reported in template 18.
 The notional amount of all commitments designated at fair value through profit or loss shall be reported in template 9.

+234i.
+The following exposures shall be identified in separate rows:

+Loans collateralised by immovable property as defined in paragraphs 86 (a) and 87 of this Part;

+Credit for consumption as defined in paragraph 88 (a) of this Part.

 Past due exposures shall be reported separately within the performing and non-performing categories for their entire amount as defined in paragraph 96 of this Part.
 Exposures past due by more than 90 days but that are not material in accordance with Article 178 of CRR shall be reported within performing exposures in ‘Past due > 30 days <= 90 days’.